 The Groundwater Protection Regulation provides specific guidelines for decommissioning wells which give rise to a retirement obligation.
 The Township must recognize an asset retirement obligation related to one well owned by the Township that will be required to be decommissioned at the end of life.
-This resulted in an increase of \$5,400 to the retirement liability.
-This well was previously unrecognized and as a result the corresponding amount was recognized as accretion expense.
+The liability is valued at \$5,400 for 2024 (2023 - \$5,400).
+The date of the retirement is unknown and accordingly, this liability has not been discounted.